Climate-driven water woes spark Colorado rush to conserve 'liquid gold' | Science-Environment

 Wildfires wipe out vegetation that would normally soak up some rainwater, leading to erosion and contaminated runoff for years.
 A study https://www.pnas.org/content/119/10/e2114069119 published in this month’s journal Proceedings of the National Academy of Sciences warned of an increase in hazards such as flooding and landslides in burned out areas of the U.S. West.
 Fort Collins also has a water reservoir, so losing some from the Poudre supply wasn’t an immediate crisis.

-Workers have been building permanent structures, at a cost of some $300,000, to block fire debris from getting into the water treatment plant, said Mark Kempton, Fort Collins Utilities' interim deputy director for Water Resources & Treatment In the future, Kempton said, we could see “fire response becoming part of regular water rate increases.”
+Workers have been building permanent structures, at a cost of some $300,000, to block fire debris from getting into the water treatment plant, said Mark Kempton, Fort Collins Utilities' interim deputy director for Water Resources & Treatment.
+It is expected to take years to clear debris from a massive 2020 fire, and wildfires are growing more frequent and destructive amid climate change.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)